 THE PROCESS AND RESULT

 Thermal Modification refers to the process of wood this is placed in a chamber and gradually heated between 410-450º F, and completely void of Oxygen to prevent combustion.
 Through this process, wood is altered on a cellular level, fostering many noteworthy improvements.
-At Delta Millworks, we prefer working with Ash for its beautiful open grain and Poplar, a species native to North America.
-Both hardwood tree species are abundant in the United States, making them a sustainable choice to harvest, though other popular choices include Scots Pine and Oak.
+All thermally modified tree species are abundant in North America and Europe, making them a sustainable choice to harvest, and include Oak, Spruce, Hemlock and Radiata Pine.

 Thermally modified woods have a distinctive chocolate brown color all the way to the core due to the caramelization of sugars in the wood during the process.
 The final product can be applied unfinished or customized further.
-Choose from various stains such as Midnight Black, Espresso, Cinnamon or Haze to add a personalized touch to your interior or exterior design.
+Choose from our unique, durable stains to add a personalized touch to your interior or exterior design.

 DURABLE, STABLE AND RESISTANT TO WEATHER AND HEAT